Race to find survivors as quake aid pours into Turkiye, Syria | Science-Environment

 The baby was the only member of her family to survive from the building collapse in the small town of Jinderis, next to the Turkish border, Ramadan Sleiman, a relative, told The Associated Press.

+A large fire at the port, caused by containers that toppled over during the earthquake, sent thick plumes of black smoke into the sky.
+The Defense Ministry said the blaze was extinguished with the help of military aircraft, but live footage broadcast by CNN Turk showed it was still burning.

-Turkiye's emergency management agency said the total number of deaths in the country had passed 4,500, with some 26,000 people injured.
+Turkiye's emergency management agency said the total number of deaths in the country had passed 5,400, with over 31,000 people injured.

 The death toll in government-held areas of Syria climbed over 800, with some 1,400 injured, according to the Health Ministry.
-At least 900 people have died in the rebel-held northwest, according to the White Helmets, the emergency organisation leading rescue operations, with more than 2,300 injured.
+At least 1,000 people have died in the rebel-held northwest, according to the White Helmets, with more than 2,300 injured.

 The region sits on top of major fault lines and is frequently shaken by earthquakes.
 Some 18,000 were killed in similarly powerful earthquakes that hit northwest Turkiye in 1999.